Skip to main content

 3.12 Integrating Proposal into the Contract

 Use of Attachment.
-Beneficial aspects can be captured in a separate document attached to the PWS which clearly defines the changes to requirements based on specific beneficial aspects but leaves the original PWS untouched.
-This is particularly true for those items cited to or emphasized in the SSDD and reflects the benefit(s) provided and supports a price premium paid by the Government.
+Beneficial aspects can be captured in a separate document attached to the PWS/Statement of Work (SOW)/SOO which clearly defines the changes to requirements based on specific beneficial aspects but leaves the original PWS/SOW/SOO untouched.

-Section C PWS/S tatement of Work (S OW ) , System Specifications, Section H – Special Contract Requirements, or Other.
-Above-threshold performance may be captured within the PWS/SOW, System Specifications, Section H - Special Contract Requirements, or otherwise captured in the contract document, depending upon what is proposed.
-If using this method, care must be executed not to permanently increase the Government’s requirements in future RFPs unless it is an intentional decision on the part of the organization to do so.
+Section C PWS/ SOW/ SOO, System Specifications, Section H – Special Contract Requirements, or Other.
+Above-threshold performance may be captured within the PWS/SOW/SOO, System Specifications, Section H - Special Contract Requirements, or otherwise captured in the contract document, depending upon what is proposed.
+If using this method, care must be executed not to permanently increase the government’s requirements in future RFPs unless it is an intentional decision on the part of the organization to do so.

-Best Practice: Use of the foregoing methodology which points to the above-threshold performance or significant strength vice a PWS addendum may be preferred due to the possibility of inadvertent inclusion in subsequent contracts (causing requirements creep).
-The intent is not to increase the Government’s minimum requirements, but to hold a particular Offeror to their proposal.
-(The Government may later determine that the minimum requirement should include the higher performance and include it at time of re -compete ).
+Best Practice: Methods other than an addendum to the PWS/SOW/SOO addendum may be preferred due to the possibility of inadvertent inclusion in subsequent contracts (causing requirements creep).
+The intent is not to increase the government’s minimum requirements, but to hold a particular offeror to their proposal.
+(The government may later determine that the minimum requirement should include the higher performance and include it at time of re-compete).

 Notification to Unsuccessful Offerors